+'''

+3620 REM CLOSE A KSAM FILE

+3640 REM

+3650 REM F IS THE FILE NUMBER OF A KSAM FILE

+3660 REM DEFINED BY A CALL TO BKOPEN

+3670 REM

+3680 CALL BKCLOSE(F,S$)

+3690 REM

+3700 REM NOW DETERMINE WHETHER THIS CALL SUCCEEDED

+3710 REM

+3720 IF S$[1,1]<>"0" THEN DO

+3730 REM N$ CONTAINS THE NAME OF THE KSAM FILE

+3740 REM S$ CONTAINS THE STATUS CODE SET BY THE PRECEDING CALL

+3750 PRINT "UNABLE TO CLOSE ";N$;" ERROR ";S$[1;1];" DETAIL ";S$[2]

+3760 CALL BKERROR(S$,M$)

+3770 PRINT M$

+3780 DOEND

+'''

+BKDELETE

-BKDELETE Logically deletes a record from a KSAM file.
-CALL BKDELETE (filenum, status) A call to BKDELETE logically deletes the record referenced by the logical record pointer.
+Logically deletes a record from a KSAM file.

+CALL BKDELETE (filenum, status)

+A call to BKDELETE logically deletes the record referenced by the logical record pointer.
 If reuse is not specified, then a logically deleted record is marked for deletion, but is not physically removed from the file.
 The connection between a data record marked for deletion and the index area is severed.

-When a file with deleted records is copied by FCOPY to KSAM file, records marked for deletion by BKDELETE are This use of FCOPY provides a means to compact a file i many records have been marked for deletion but physica in the file.
+When a file with deleted records is copied by FCOPY to a new KSAM file, records marked for deletion by BKDELETE are not copied.
+This use of FCOPY provides a means to compact a file in which many records have been marked for deletion but physically use space in the file.

 To use BKDELETE, the file must be open in the access mode that allows update.
-If access is shared, the file must also be opened we dynamic locking allowed ($lock=1$), and the file must be locked by BKLOCK before records are deleted.
-Parameters filenum A numeric variable containing the file number that identifies the file; this number was returned by the last call to BKOPEN .
-It should not be altered unless the file is closed with a successful call to BKCLOSE .
-(Required parameter) status A four-character string variable to which is returned a code that indicates whether or not the call to BKREWRITE was successful and if not, why not.
-The first character is set to zero if the call succeeds, to another value if not.
-Operation Notes Before calling BKDELETE, you can read the record to be deleted from the KSAM file into the BASIC program.
+If access is shared, the file must also be opened with dynamic locking allowed (lock=1), and the file must be locked by BKLOCK before records are deleted.

+Before calling BKDELETE, you can read the record to be deleted from the KSAM file into the BASIC program.
 Using either BKREAD or BKREADBYKEY, read the record into variables named in the read call.
 When BKDELETE is successfully executed, the record is marked for deletion.
 If reuse is not specified, then a logically deleted record is marked for deletion, but is not physically removed from the file.
 Any connections between the record and key entries in the index area are severed.
 The associated key entries are physically deleted from the index area although the data record remains in the data area.
-Data space is not reused in order to maintain the chronological order of th file.
-Because BKDELETE requires that the record be both read and written, you must open the file for update ($access = 4$) before callin this procedure.
-After calling BKDELETE , you should check the status parameter to make sure that the delete was successful.
+Data space is not reused in order to maintain the chronological order of the file.
+Because BKDELETE requires that the record be both read and written, you must open the file for update (access = 4) before calling this procedure.

+After calling BKDELETE, you should check the status parameter to make sure that the delete was successful.

 FCOPY can also be used to permanently remove any records that were logically deleted with BKDELETE.
 When you use FCOPY to copy your KSAM file to a newly created KSAM file, only active records are copied.
 Records marked for deletion are dropped from the data area during the copy.
 The new file is more compact, particularly if many records had been deleted from the old file.